ImeneYAHIAOUI/MARS-Y/README.md

 * `marsy-guidance` (deployed on `http://localhost:3007` with API doc at `/doc/guidance`): responsible for guiding the rocket during the second stage and generating telemetry data.
 * `pilot-service` (deployed on `http://localhost:3026` with API doc at `/doc/pilot`): This service allows for the adjustment of a satellite's orbit.
 * `webcaster-service` (deployed on `http://localhost:3011` with API doc at `/doc/webcaster`): The role of the Webcaster service is to provide real-time updates about launch procedure events.
+* `broacast-service` (deployed on `http://localhost:3021` with API doc at `/doc/broadcast`): The broadcast service shares information about the satellite's orbit launch.

 * `integration-tests`: a specific service that run end to end tests at the API level through frisby after docker-composing the other services.
 * `gateway` sets up a gateway to `http://localhost:9500` with subroutes to the different micro-services